albertxcastro/FeedbackService/README.md

       * The order you are trying to rate has already been rated.
 Try modifying its feedback instead.

   * **[PUT]** /api/OrderFeedback/{orderId}: Asynchronously updates an order's feedback by the given orderId.
 The response is a Feedback object with the updated values.
-    * If the order does not exist or has not been rated if the userId provided in the headers does not exist or does not own an order that matches the orderId, the action is aborted.
+    * If the order does not exist or has not been rated, or if the userId provided in the headers does not exist or does not own an order that matches the orderId, the action is aborted.
       Also checks for valid rating.
 Error messages displayed:
       * Unable to retrieve order with orderId {0}
       * User {0} does not own an order with Id {1}

   * **[DELETE]** /api/OrderFeedback/{orderId}: Asynchronously deletes an order's feedback for an order that matches the given orderId.
 The response is a message notifying that the feedback was successfully deleted.
-    * If the order does not exist or has not been rated if the userId provided in the headers does not exist or does not own an order that matches the orderId, the action is aborted.
+    * If the order does not exist or has not been rated, or if the userId provided in the headers does not exist or does not own an order that matches the orderId, the action is aborted.
 Error messages displayed:
       * The feedback you are trying to delete does not exists.

 * **ProductFeedback**: Used to rate products within existing orders.
 Methods: